Rythm17/Mashup-ML/README.md

 This audio compilation script creates audio mashups by downloading, trimming, and compiling audio from YouTube videos based on a keyword search.

 ## Features
--Keyword Search: Fetches YouTube videos related to a user-defined keyword.
--Audio Download: Extracts audio from videos.
+-Keyword Search: Fetches YouTube videos related to a user-defined keyword.\n -Audio Download: Extracts audio from videos.
 -Trimming: Trims a user-specified duration from the start of each audio.
 -Compilation: Combines trimmed audio clips into a single MP3 file.